daneb/blog/src/books/biblical-understanding/why-i-use-the-kjb.md

 3. **"All versions are equally valid."** While it is true that all versions of the Bible contain elements of truth, not all versions are created equal.
 The KJB is based on the majority text and all the others are based on the minority text (found in Alexandria, Egypt geographically).
 This is a big deal biblically and theologically.
 The symbolism of Egypt in the Bible is one of falsehood and rebellion against God.
 Why would we want to base our Bible on manuscripts from such a source?
 4. **"Alexandrian manuscripts are older and therefore better."** While the Alexandrian PAPYRI are genuinely older (P46, P66, P75 from 100-250 AD), the Alexandrian CODICES (Sinaiticus, Vaticanus) CLAIM to be 4th century but have never been scientifically tested.
 BUT, older does not automatically mean "more original" or "more accurate".

-#### Crucial books on this topic
-1. "New Age Bible Versions" by Gail Riplinger
-2. "Why I Believe the King James Bible is the Word of God" by Dr. Peter S. Ruckman
-3. "Greek and Hebrew Study Dangers" by Gail Riplinger
-4. "The King James Bible Defended" by D. A. Waite
-5. "Which version is the Bible?" by Floyd Nolen Jones